Honeywell Center

 The Honeywell Center in downtown Wabash, Indiana, United States, is located 47 mi southwest of Fort Wayne, Indiana.
-It's a block-long arts complex featuring the Ford Theater, Clark Gallery, and Eugenia's Restaurant.
+It is a block-long arts complex featuring the Ford Theater, Clark Gallery, and Eugenia's Restaurant.
 The Ford Theater presents Broadway, rock, country, classical, and comedy performances.

-The Honeywell Center is operated by The Honeywell Foundation, Inc. The foundation was established in 1941 by Wabash native Mark C. Honeywell - a developer of the thermostat and automatic controls for heating systems.
+The Honeywell Center is operated by The Honeywell Foundation, Inc. which was established in 1941 by Wabash native Mark C. Honeywell - a developer of the thermostat and automatic controls for heating systems.

-Building of the 45,000 sqft Center began in 1940 but was delayed until 1952 due to the shortage of labor and materials needed for World War II.
-The Center's gymnasium was informally opened November 19, 1947; however, the entire facility was completed in 1952 and included a roller rink and several meeting spaces.
+Construction of the 45,000 sqft Center began in 1940 but was delayed until 1952 due to the shortage of labor and materials caused by World War II.
+The Center's gymnasium informally opened November 19, 1947; however, the entire facility was completed in 1952 and included a roller rink and several meeting spaces.

 In 1994, a 75,000 sqft addition expanded the Honeywell Center to include the 1,500-seat Ford Theater, Eugenia's Restaurant and an art gallery.
-The Center has 14 rooms, for parties between eight and 1,500 people.
+The Center has 14 rooms which are available for gatherings between eight and 1,500 people.

-It was listed on the National Register of Historic Places in 1983.
+The center was listed on the National Register of Historic Places in 1983.